google/in-silico-labeling/data.md

 For this dataset you can ignore the `is_mask` field, which should always be `false`.

+## Citing the data

+If you use this data, please cite our paper:

+TODO

 ## License

 The data is licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).